a celebration of queer cinema | read | i-D

-This summer sees the 50th anniversary of the partial decriminalisation of male homosexuality within Britain, and this marks a before and after watershed moment for queerness in film and TV.
+This summer sees the 50th anniversary of the partial decriminalization of male homosexuality in Britain, and marks a before and after watershed moment for queerness in film and TV.
 Before this, people found solace in codes and stolen moments, including the sexy bikers of The Leather Boys or in South, thought to be the earliest surviving British TV drama with a gay theme.
 Broadcast in 1959, South was screened live over 80 minutes and starred Peter Wyngarde as an exiled Polish soldier in love with a fellow officer.
 It was subversive and shocking at the time, with Wyngarde receiving a bop on the head from an offended pair of handbag wielding grannies.
-But it is Victim which is the really iconic movie moment and really helped to change people's opinions of homosexuality, some might even argue it played an integral part in changing the law.
+But it is Victim (1961) that is the iconic movie moment that really helped to change people's opinions of homosexuality.
+Some might even argue it played an integral part in changing the law.

-The people who made Victim were really supportive of the Wolfenden report which recommended that homosexual behaviour between consenting adults in private should no longer be a criminal offence.
-Gay men were vulnerable to blackmail at the time and Victim took a thriller format as easy access for the public to empathise with the protagonist, played by Dirk Bogarde.
-Bogarde was a huge star of the times and he put his neck fully on the line by taking the role, without him the film may never have been made so we must be grateful for his bravery which helped people to start discussing the subject, even in hushed tones.
+The people who made Victim were supportive of the Wolfenden report that recommended homosexual behaviour between consenting adults in private should no longer be a criminal offense.
+Gay men were vulnerable to blackmail at the time and Victim took a thriller format as easy access for the public to empathize with the protagonist, played by Dirk Bogarde.
+Bogarde was a huge star of the times and he put his neck fully on the line by taking the role.
+Without him, the film may never have been made.
+So we must be grateful for his bravery, which helped people start discussing the subject (even if in hushed tones).

 Just when you think you've seen it all, another gem falls into the LGBTQ canon in the form of David Is Homosexual, recently saved by the archivists at the BFI.
 David Is Homosexual was made in 1976 by the Campaign for Homosexual Equality, essentially crowdfunded at the time by the gay men and lesbians from the Lewisham branch of CHE.
 Filmed on Super 8 over one summer, it tells a narrative of David's coming out, isolated at work and home, he discovers CHE and soon finds friends, then a lover, before happily marching at one of the earliest pride celebrations.
 A really important document of the time, the film was found in the attic of the cameraman and is exactly the sort of thing that could've been thrown in a skip and lost forevermore were it not for the brilliant BFI.

-In 1991 Channel 4 aired a jolting shock to small screen convention with a season of television called BANNED.
+In 1991, Channel 4 aired a jolting shock to small screen convention with a season of television called BANNED.
 The pioneering juncture was a celebration of work previously off limits for cinema and television consumption as it was deemed too offensive.
-The billing was provocative, subversive, taboo, disgusting, sexy, and completely inspiring, and over the three-week period, the station spat in the face of programming conformity, so much so, the entire event almost never happened.
-Seen here were works of brutality, bravery and beauty, which shaped my taste forevermore.
+The billing was provocative, subversive, taboo, disgusting, sexy, and completely inspiring, and over the three-week period, the station spat in the face of programing conformity — so much so, the entire event almost never happened.
+Seen here were works of brutality, bravery, and beauty (which shaped my taste forevermore).

-I first encountered Un Chant D'Amour, which introduced me to the wonderful worlds of Jean Genet and Jean Cocteau, the next night David Hoyle burst onto screen in a political smudge of make-up and vitriol followed quite radically by the magical library of Derek Jarman.
-Since that very moment my tiny mind was blown open and I was forever attuned to the other, gravitating to film which confounded and amazed equally.
-Luckily, this feeling of confusion and excitement that I found aged 12 watching Channel 4 in my pre-teen bedroom continues thanks to the archivists and curators currently working behind the scenes in your local art house cinema, movie club or film institute.
-From Oscar Wilde to Pier Paolo Pasolini, Andy Warhol to Quentin Crisp, John Maybury to Joe Orton, Rainer Werner Fassbinder to John Waters, Gus Van Sant to Xavier Dolan, the lineage is there to trace, but for extra guidance we spoke to those in the know.
+When I first encountered Un Chant D'Amour, which introduced me to the wonderful worlds of Jean Genet and Jean Cocteau, David Hoyle burst onto screen in a political smudge of makeup and vitriol the next night, followed quite radically by the magical library of Derek Jarman.
+Since that very moment my tiny mind was blown open and I was forever attuned to "the other," gravitating towards films that equally confounded and amazed.
+Luckily, this feeling of confusion and excitement that I found at 12-years-old, watching Channel 4 in my pre-teen bedroom, continues thanks to the archivists and curators currently working behind the scenes in your local art house cinema, movie club, or film institute.
+From Oscar Wilde to Pier Paolo Pasolini, Andy Warhol to Quentin Crisp, John Maybury to Joe Orton, Rainer Werner Fassbinder to John Waters, Gus Van Sant to Xavier Dolan, the lineage is there to trace — but for extra guidance we spoke to those in the know.

 Simon McCallum, BFI

 There were earlier experiences but one that sticks in my mind is seeing Death Becomes Her when it first came out at the old 30s fleapit round the corner from home.
-I was a very morbid child, so the combo of very dark humour for a mainstream film, and extreme camp was irresistible, plus Meryl doing comedy is always a treat.
-When Bruce Willis pushes her down the stairs I was beside myself, I don't remember anyone else laughing as loudly.
-I still LOVE that film, but then don't we all?
+I was a very morbid child, so the combo of very dark humor for a mainstream film and extreme camp was irresistible.
+Plus Meryl doing comedy is always a treat.
+When Bruce Willis pushes her down the stairs I was beside myself.
+I don't remember anyone else laughing as loudly.
+I still love that film, but then don't we all?

 What was the first movie that blew your mind and changed your world?